brian-xu/GARF/README.md

 ├── train.py             # Training script
 ├── vis.py               # Visualization script
 ```
 All the configuration files are stored in the `configs` folder.
 The config system is based on [Hydra](https://hydra.cc/docs/intro/), which allows you to easily modify the configurations by changing the YAML files.
 You can also override the configurations by passing command line arguments when running the script.
 We hugely utilize the config system for the initialization of all the modules.
 You could refer to `configs/models` to see the configuration files for different models.
-The `configs/experiments` folder serves as a global overide configuration for the training and evaluation scripts.
+The `configs/experiments` folder serves as a global override configuration for the training and evaluation scripts.

 ### 🎮 **Visualization**
 After running the evaluation, per sample transformations will be saved in `logs/GARF/{EXPERIMENT_NAME}/json_results/`.
 Using the transformation saved in the json, you can firstly apply the inverse of gt transformation to the fragments to get the model input, and then apply the model output transformations to the fragments to get the the final output.
 We'll soon provide a script and sample to visualize the results.